Monday, September 20, 2021

 of losing my family who I dearly love very much."

-Samantha: My family did struggle at first, they struggled with my transition as they felt they didn’t really have parents' support in the United Kingdom.
+Samantha: My family did struggle at first.
+They struggled with my transition as they felt they didn’t really have support for parents in the United Kingdom.
 There’s no service that supports parents dealing with their children's transition.
-They had to deal with grieve seeing my transition as if they’ve lost their son.
-But having a new daughter, their coping strategy was to see me as a twin.
+They had to cope with grief, seeing my transition as if they had lost their son.
+But by having a new daughter, their coping strategy was to see me as a twin.

-Samantha: When I came out to my parents, they were very proactive in getting me seen by the specialist.
-They knew how unwell I was, with a weight loss, thinned hair, and I wasn’t mentally well.
-As soon I stepped my foot into the gender identity clinic, I never looked back.
-My life turned from the dark into the blossomed person I am today.
+Samantha: When I came out to my parents, they were very proactive in getting me seen by a specialist.
+They knew how unwell I was, with weight loss, thinning hair, and poor mental health.
+As soon as I set foot in the gender identity clinic, I never looked back.
+My life turned from darkness into the blossomed person I am today.

-Samantha: I’m sort of 90% satisfied, the only thing that has bothered me most is that the facial hair is very difficult to get rid of 100%, especially with IPL and electrolysis, which still remains a challenge and it’s very costly.
+Samantha: I’m about 90% satisfied.
+The only thing that has bothered me most is that facial hair is very difficult to get rid of completely, especially with IPL and electrolysis, which still remains a challenge and is very costly.

 "When I came out to my parents, they were